 Frequently Asked Questions

-To make lachha paratha, we use a mixture of all-purpose flour and whole wheat flour while Kerala Paratha (Malabar parotta) and Bun Parotta are made using only all-purpose flour.
+To make lachha paratha, you use a mixture of all-purpose flour and whole wheat flour, while Kerala Parotta (Malabar Parotta) and Bun Parotta are made using only all-purpose flour.
 They also use much more oil than laccha paratha.

 Serving Suggestions